 Maria wants to go on this pilgrimage trek through Mexico with her sisters because Maria thinks she needs a miracle to help her with her medical issues.
 Maria tricks Lucia and Sofia into meeting up with her in Mexico, by not telling Lucia and Sofia in advance that their “enemy” sister will be there at this reunion.
 Many conversations and scenarios ensue that seem to be inspired by “Sex and the City.”

 During this excursion, the sisters meet various people, including an introverted botanist named Kin (played by Cristo Fernández) and an extroverted rancher named Manuel Lopez (played by Gonzalo Garcia Vivanco), who both help the sisters in different ways when they get lost or need transportation.
 Kin, who is a widower, takes a romantic interest in Lucia.
-Manuel and Sofia have a lusty attraction to each other.
+Manuel, who is a bachelor, has a mutual lusty attraction to Sofia.

 Myriad Pictures released “Las Tres Sisters” in select U.S. cinemas on February 21, 2025.